Ben435/dius-code-challenge/README.md

 As rules and effects are applied in the same "step", the effects of an earlier rule can "overlap" with a following rule.
 This isn't ideal, and would ideally be fixed by separating checks and effects.
 However, out of scope for this.

+Due to how I've applied the rules as well, the rules will edit the items list.
+Changing prices etc.
+This has the side effect of making a "checkout" single use, and should probably either immutably process checkout, or "close" itself when its been "consumed".

+Lastly, there's also a known rounding issue.
+That can be solved by using a proper precision maths library, that properly handles decimals and floats, eg: [MathJs](https://mathjs.org), [FinanceJs](http://financejs.org/), etc.

 ------------------------------------------------------------------------------------------------------------------------

 ## Instructions Reference